serverpod/serverpod_docs/docs/04-concepts/09-streams.md

 You can access the user object at any time by calling the `getUserObject` method.
 The user object is automatically discarded when a session ends.

 ### Internal server messaging
 A typical scenario when working with streams is to pass on messages from one user to another.
 For instance, if one client sends a chat message to the server, the server should send it to the correct user.
 Serverpod comes with a built-in messaging system that makes this easy.
-You can choose to pass messages locally on a single server, but messages are passed through Redis by default.
+You can pass messages locally on a single server, but messages are passed through Redis by default.
 Passing the messages through Redis makes it possible to send the messages between multiple servers in a cluster.

-In most cases, it's easiest to subscribe to a message channel in the streamOpened method.
+In most cases, it's easiest to subscribe to a message channel in the `streamOpened` method.
 The subscription will automatically be disposed of when the stream is closed.
 The following example will forward any message sent to a user identified by its user id.

 ```dart
 @override